 Overall Iowa Tax Picture

 Iowa’s retirement tax laws are moderately friendly for retirees.
 The state does not tax Social Security income.
 Iowa does tax payments from retirement accounts, like 401(k) plans, and income from pension plans.
-However, anyone 55 or older is eligible for a deduction of up to $6,000 against the total of all retirement income.
-The state’s income tax is progressive, with rates ranging from 0.36% to 8.98%.
+However, anyone 55 or older is eligible for a deduction of up to $6,000 against the total of all retirement income — $12,000 for a couple filing jointly.
+The state’s income tax is progressive, with rates ranging from 0.33% to 8.53%.

-The Hawkeye State’s property tax rate is 14th highest in the country at 1.50%.
+The Hawkeye State’s property tax rate is 1.53%.
 The relatively low home values in the state, however, mean that property tax payments are below average.
 Iowa’s homestead credit allows you to subtract $4,850 from your property’s assessed value if you occupy your property as a permanent residence.
 That will generally save you between $100 and $200.

 Iowa has a statewide sales tax of 6%.
 All but six counties charge an additional local sales tax of 1%.